 Many research funders now require authors to make all data related to their research available in an online repository.
 Please refer to the policy for further information about research data, data repositories and data citation.

-Environmental Research: Infrastructure and Sustainability is an open access journal.
-Publication is fully funded by article publication charges (APC).
+Environmental Research: Infrastructure and Sustainability has no subscription charges and the costs of publication are fully funded by article publication charges (APCs).

 *excluding VAT where applicable